MitocGroup/recink/components/snyk/README.md

-CodeClimate Component
+Snyk.io Component
 ======================

-This is a [run-jst](https://github.com/MitocGroup/run-jst) component that submit coverage information into [CodeClimate](https://codeclimate.com) backend.
+This is a [run-jst](https://github.com/MitocGroup/run-jst) component that detects vulnerable dependencies according to `package.json` submitted to [Snyk.io](https://snyk.io) backend.

 # Prerequisites